 We’re not writing this from the sidelines.
 SpiniX v0.5 — our earliest version in early 2025 — included review gating as a core feature.
 We built it, shipped it, and then removed it.

-The original SpiniX flow: guest scanned a QR code, selected a star rating on a decoy screen, and based on that rating, either got directed to Google (4-5 stars) or to an internal feedback form (1-3 stars).
+v0.5 (early 2025): We built review gating in.
+The original flow: guest scanned a QR code, selected a star rating on a decoy screen, and based on that rating, either got directed to Google (4-5 stars) or to an internal feedback form (1-3 stars).
 We thought we were helping restaurants protect their rating.
 We were solving the wrong problem.

+The policy check: We read Google’s actual guidelines.
 Not blog summaries.
-Not "best practices" articles.
 The actual Google Maps User Contributed Content Policy.
-The line was immediately clear: "selectively soliciting positive reviews" is prohibited.
+The line was immediately clear: “selectively soliciting positive reviews” is prohibited.
 Our star rating screen was a gate.
 There was no grey area.

+The rebuild: Reward first, review second — for everyone.
 We rebuilt the entire user flow.
 Now: guest scans QR, plays the spin wheel, wins a reward.
 The reward is delivered instantly — no conditions.
 After claiming it, every guest sees the same optional Google review prompt.
 No satisfaction filter.
 No branching.
 No gate.

-The review prompt goes to everyone equally.
+The result: 33% review rate, zero gating.
 The gamified reward creates a positive emotional state.
 People who just won something are naturally inclined to share their experience.
-We don't need to filter out unhappy guests — the game itself lifts mood.
-33% of guests leave a review.
-Zero policy violations.
-The conversion happens because of psychology, not manipulation.
+We don’t need to filter out unhappy guests — the game itself lifts mood.

 Review gating vs compliant review collection

 In gating, the system decides who sees the Google link.
 In compliant collection, every guest sees the same prompt.
-That's the entire structural difference — and it's the one that determines whether you're compliant or violating policy.
+That’s the entire structural difference.

 What to do instead of review gating

-The simplest compliant approach.
-Every guest who interacts with your system sees the same Google review link.
+Show every guest the same review prompt.
 No pre-screening, no branching logic, no satisfaction filter.
-This is what Google requires: unbiased solicitation.
+This is what Google requires.

-A spin wheel, scratch card, or instant reward puts guests in a good mood.
-People who just won something are more likely to leave a review — and more likely to leave a positive one.
-You don't need to gate when the experience itself creates goodwill.
+Create positive emotions before the ask.
+A spin wheel or instant reward puts guests in a good mood.
+You don’t need to gate when the experience itself creates goodwill.

-You can still collect private feedback — just don't use it as a filter for who sees the Google link.
-Collect feedback on one channel, prompt reviews on another.
-Keep the two flows independent.
+Separate internal feedback from review prompts.
+You can still collect private feedback — just don’t use it as a filter for who sees the Google link.

-Instead of preventing negative reviews, respond to them publicly.
+Respond to negative reviews professionally.
 A thoughtful reply to a 2-star review builds more trust than a suspiciously perfect 5.0.
-Consumers know perfection isn't real — a mix of ratings with professional responses signals authenticity.

-If you're worried about negative reviews, the problem isn't your review collection method.
-It's the experience causing the complaints.
-Fix the root issue — service speed, food consistency, wait times — and positive reviews follow naturally.
+Fix the root cause, not the filter.
+If you’re worried about negative reviews, the problem isn’t your review collection method.
+It’s the experience causing the complaints.